bcmpinc/StardewHack/Internationalization/README.md

 # Internationalization

 ## Description
-This is a mod translation mod.
-It allows you to translate your mods live-ish in-game (including this one).
+A tool for translating mods that use SMAPI's I18n API.
+It allows you to translate those mods live-ish in-game (including this one).

 This mod is intended to make translating mods more accessible.
 It was originally designed to make it easier to update existing translation files.